Roche-CSI/ama/docs/concepts/asset.md

 * **Trackability**: Know and lineage of every asset
 * **Availability**: Run your experiments without worrying about how to plugin data.
-Asset Manager will fetch the relevant dataset and make it available.
+AMA will fetch the relevant dataset and make it available.
 Both locally and in cloud.
 * **Shareability**: human friendly name to communicate assets.
 * **Searchability**: Query and filter all data / metadata
 * **Pipeline Integration**: seamlessly integrated into pipeline